1anya1/jekyll-master/README.md

 `grunt`

+In case "grunt" is not found use the following command npm install grunt-cli -g

 Go to `localhost:4000` to see it in action and `localhost:4000/admin` to access the admin panel

 ### Configuration of your site